Meseret Yeshaneh

 Meseret Yeshaneh (born 12 May 2005) is an Ethiopian runner.

 Career

 She was a bronze medalist at the 2022 World Athletics U20 Championships in Cali, Colombia, in the 3000 metres steeplechase.

-She finished seventh in the individual U20 event and gold in the team U20 event at the 2023 World Athletics Cross Country Championships in Bathurst, Australia.
+She finished sixth in the individual U20 event and gold in the team U20 event at the 2023 World Athletics Cross Country Championships in Bathurst, Australia.
 She finished fourth at the Cardiff Cross Challenge, on the World Athletics Cross Country Tour, in November 2023.

 She won 3000 metres at the Belgrade Indoor Meeting, on the World Athletics Indoor Tour, in a time of 8:56.32 in January 2025.

 Personal life

 She is the sister of marathon runner Ababel Yeshaneh.